MPA Curriculum

 Co-op is a signature offering of Northeastern’s MPA program.
 This optional experience allows students to get credit for full-time employment (minimum 32 hours/week) in a role related to public policy.

-Northeastern partners with local organizations in Boston, national partners, and global employers to help students find placements.
+To help students find placements, Northeastern partners with local organizations in Boston; Arlington, VA (National Capital Region); and Oakland, CA (and the San Francisco Bay Area); as well as with national partners and global employers.
 Throughout the co-op program, MPA faculty and staff are available to mentor students on their work experience.

 Students can choose from the two co-op cycles: January–June or July–December.
 Co-op participants must take a required “Experiential Integration” course.